 Return to the Top

-At FARR Technologies his responsibilities include design review, project management, turn up assistance, client and vendor staff coordination, and troubleshooting assistance.
-His current duties as VP of Systems Integration brings together his experience to design and develop systems, deploy equipment, manage staff and resources to turn up systems, and project manage FARR Technologies, client and vendor staff to insure a successful project.
-His ownership of projects and responsibilities to clients has produced dozens of successful IPTV systems.
+At FARR Technologies since October 2013, his responsibilities include design review, project management, client, and staff coordination.
+His current duties as Director of Outside Plant brings together his experience to design and develop outside plant projects, manage FARR Technologies and client staff to ensure successful and timely projects.

 Mr. Bolen began his telecommunications career in 1982 as an Administrative Assistant with the LEC Settlements department at Martin and Associates, Inc. and has completed 30+ years of telecommunications industry employment.
 Mr. Bolen earned a Bachelor of Arts degree from Dakota Wesleyan University, with major courses of study completed in both Accounting and English.
 Mr. Bolen has also completed the Certified Public Accountant licensing requirements and acquired his Certified Public Accountant license from the South Dakota Board of Accountancy on November 13, 2002.